Worklytics/psoxy/docs/bulk-file-sanitization.md

 result to a corresponding `-sanitized` bucket.

 You should limit the size of files processed by proxy to 200k rows or less, to ensure processing of any single file finishes within the run time limitations of the host platform (AWS, GCP).
+There is some flexibility here based on the complexity of your rules and file schema, but we've found 200k to be a conservative target.

+### Compression

-Additionally, you should compress (gzip) the files in your `-input` bucket to reduce storage cost and improve performance.
+To improve performance and reduce storage costs, you should compress (gzip) the files you write to the `-input` bucket.
 Psoxy will decompress gzip files before processing and then compress the result before writing to the `-sanitized` bucket.
 Ensure that you set `Content-Encoding: gzip` on all files in your `-input` bucket to enable this behavior.
+Note that if you are uploading files via the web UI in GCP/AWS, it is not possible to set this metadata in the initial upload - so you cannot use compression in such a scenario.

 ## Sanitization Rules